2Yr·

 ❗️Vorsorge for a situation in which you can no longer decide for yourself

-❗️ Health care proxy:
+❗️ Healthcare proxy:

 ❗️Nachlassplanung

-In my opinion, estate planning is important so that one's will is respected in the best possible way and thus disputes in the family environment can be avoided.
+In my opinion, estate planning is important so that one's own will is respected in the best possible way and thus disputes in the family environment can be avoided.

-1 Who determines what I inherit?
+1 Who decides what I inherit?

 2 How do I write a will?